Tools

 qflup erase [ [-a|--address=address] | [-s|--size=size] ]

--a address, --size=address [=0 by default] Start address of erased area.
-The address will be aligned on subsector size to smallest address.
+-a address, --size=address [=0 by default] Start address of the erased area.
+The address is aligned to the nearest subsector.

--s size, --size=size [=0 by default] Size of erased area.
-If size is not specified it is set to flash size (minus address) defined for the device.
-If address + size crossing subsector boundary then all subsectors will be erased.
-If address and size are zero (not specified) whole flash will be erased.
+-s size, --size=size [=0 by default] Size of the erased area.
+If not specified, it defaults to the flash size minus address.
+If the range crosses a subsector boundary, all affected subsectors are erased.
+If both address and size are zero, the entire flash is erased.

-Sample run erasing a part of the flash and answer yes on question:
+Sample run erasing part of the flash (answer yes when prompted):

 Read command options: